 1.1.1 Project Description

-The objective of this project is to design a device that will be capable of transporting heavy loads on the surface of the moon to support NASA’s goal of lunar sustainability, development, and expansion.
+The objective of this project is to design a device that will be capable of transporting a 205 lb load on the surface of the moon from the landing site to a habitation area to support NASA’s goal of lunar sustainability, development, and expansion within the Artemis Mission.

 1.1.2 Key Goals

 In this project the Lunar Transport team aims to produce a design or system with a working protype to demonstrate specific solutions designed to transport loads over the lunar terrain.
 Key characteristics of the design should include being robust and light weight.
 Reduction in weight translates to lower costs of delivery to the moon, therefore, with the cost of transport per mission being about $2.0 million per kilogram, the design must be cost effective.
 The lifecycle of the design is of particular concern, considering the harsh conditions of the moon and their degrading effects on mechanical systems.
 The ideal design should last up to a year with cyclical maintenance of equipment.
 The persistence and damaging effects of abrasive lunar dust calls for a robust design which protects mechanisms with a specific dust mitigation solution designed by the team.
-Considering the mass of loads needed to be carried, the team decided to design with a factor of safety of 6 which was defined by the final mechanism being able to lift 2 tons with a capacity of 12 tons.
-This metric is based on weight on earth.
-The final design should have a level of adaptability for a variety of possible payloads with respect to size, shape, and mass.
+Considering the mass of loads needed to be carried, the team decided to design with a factor of safety of 6 which was defined by the final mechanism being able to lift 1.4 metric tons ..
 All NASA and United States safety standards are met as a baseline of safety for the operating crew and the environment.

 1.1.3 Markets